 Bloom Time: Spring to early summer

-Calceolaria crenatiflora is a tropical plant up to 18 inches (45 cm) tall, with perfect bulb-pouched yellow flowers dotted and streaked with maroon.
-The numerous flowers are typically yellow in color, but are often dotted and spotted with maroon.
-The simple green leaves are bright green and can remain semi-evergreen where winters are mild and moist.
+Calceolaria crenatiflora is a tropical plant with perfect bulb-pouched yellow flowers dotted and streaked with maroon.
+It grows up to 18 inches (45 cm) tall.
+The numerous flowers are typically yellow but are often speckled and spotted with maroon.
+The simple green leaves are bright green and can remain semi-evergreen, where winters are mild and moist.
 Flowers bloom early in the season, usually from spring to early summer.
-The pouch-shaped, maize yellow blooms are bulbous and elongated with scalloped lobes.
-At the top of each pouch is an opening bees enter to pollinate the flowers.
+The pouch-shaped flowers are bulbous and elongated with scalloped lobes.
+At the top of each pouch is opening bees enter to pollinate the flowers.
 The opening is dotted and streaked with maroon markings.
 Small seed capsules follow pollination.

 USDA hardiness zone 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).